 Komusō represented the Fuke Zen Buddhist School, a branch of Buddhism originating from China.
 Their unusual and distinctive feature, the straw basket worn on the head (a sedge or reed hood named a tengai), symbolised the “absence of ego”.

-Komusō practiced suizen, which is meditation through the meditative blowing of a shakuhachi (Japanese bamboo flute), as opposed to zazen, which is meditation through quiet sitting as practiced by most Zen followers.
+Komusō practiced suizen, which is meditation through the meditative blowing of a shakuhachi (Japanese bamboo flute), as opposed to zazen, which is meditation through quiet sitting as practised by most Zen followers.

 Besides the uniquely attired monks, plenty of normal pilgrims were lined up to pay their respects too.